stromberger/stromberger.github.io/posts/autodiff.md

 title: Differentiable Programming using C++
 author: Alexander Stromberger
 date: 2025-08-19
+excerpt: Learn how to implement forward mode automatic differentiation in C++ using dual numbers and operator overloading, with practical applications in gradient descent optimization.
 ---

 _This essay was done as part of the Bjarne Stroustrup's Software Design with C++ course at Aarhus University._